Laremy Tunsil: Houston Texans

-On August 31, 2019, Tunsil, Kenny Stills, and a fourth-round pick were traded to the Houston Texans in exchange for two first-round picks, a second-round pick, Johnson Bademosi, and Julien Davenport.
+On August 31, 2019, Miami traded Tunsil, Kenny Stills, a 2020 NFL draft fourth-round pick (No. 111: Solomon Kindley) and a 2021 NFL draft sixth-round pick (No. 202: the Cincinnati Bengals selected Chris Evans) to the Houston Texans in exchange for both a 2020 (No. 26: the Green Bay Packers selected Jordan Love) and 2021 first-round pick (No. 3: the San Francisco 49ers selected Trey Lance), a 2021 second-round pick (No. 36: Jevon Holland), Johnson Bademosi, and Julien Davenport.
+The trade was widely considered an unusually high boon for the Dolphins in creating trade capital for themselves, albeit at the loss of a significant performer, not least because they had picked up Tunsil originally in an artificially depressed draft position due to the 'bong incident'.
 He started 14 games at left tackle in 2019, earning his first trip to the Pro Bowl.
+Tunsil led the league with 17 penalties, including 14 false starts.
 He was ranked 66th by his fellow players on he NFL Top 100 Players of 2020.

 On April 24, 2020, Tunsil signed a three-year, $66 million contract extension with $57.85 million guaranteed with the Texans, making him the highest-paid offensive lineman in terms of annual value.
-He played in and started 14 games in the 2020 season.
-He earned his second Pro Bowl nomination in 2020.
-He was ranked 75th by his fellow players on he NFL Top 100 Players of 2021.
+He played in and started 14 games in the 2020 season, and earned his second Pro Bowl nomination.
+He was ranked 75th by his fellow players on the NFL Top 100 Players of 2021.

 On October 16, 2021, Tunsil was placed on injured reserve after undergoing thumb surgery.
 In the 2021 season, Tunsil appeared in and started five games.

-On March 19, 2023, Tunsil re-signed to the Texans on a three year, $75 million contract extension.

-NFL career statistics
+In the 2022 season, he started in all 17 games.
+He was named to his third Pro Bowl for the 2022 season.
+Tunsil was ranked 85th by his fellow players on the NFL Top 100 Players of 2023.

+On March 19, 2023, Tunsil signed a three year, $75 million contract extension with the Texans.
+He started in 14 games in the 2023 season.
+He missed three games early in the season due to a knee injury.
+He earned Pro Bowl honors for the fourth time in his career.
+Tunsil was ranked 71st by his fellow players on the NFL Top 100 Players of 2024.

+In the 2024 season, Tunsil started in all 17 regular season games and both of the Texans' postseason games.
+He led the league with 19 penalties, 6 of which came in a loss against the Minnesota Vikings.
+He earned a fifth Pro Bowl nomination.
+Tunsil was ranked 86th by his fellow players on the NFL Top 100 Players of 2025.

+Washington Commanders

+On March 15, 2025, the Texans traded Tunsil and a fourth-round pick (No. 128: Jaylin Lane) in the 2025 NFL draft to the Washington Commanders in exchange for their 2025 third-round (No. 79: Jaylin Noel) and seventh-round (No. 236: the Jacksonville Jaguars selected LeQuint Allen) picks, along with Washington's 2026 second and fourth-round picks.